skyportal/healpix-alchemy/README.md

     $ poetry shell
     ```

-4. To run the test suite, run this command inside the Poetry shell:
+4. To run the test suite, including the examples in this README file, run this
+    command inside the Poetry shell:

     ```console
     $ pytest